joh120/BgColor_Button_JS/README.md

 # BgColor_Button_JS

 Background Colour Change Button Challenge

+Description:

 Create a simple web page with two buttons, each with a different background color.
 When a button is clicked,